xtcomm/xtcomm/README.md

 - 👋 Hi, I’m @xtcomm
-- 👀 I’m interested in Product Design
+- 👀 I’m a certified Product (UX/UI) Designer
-- 🌱 I’m currently learning UX Design
+- 🌱 I’m currently learning Project Management
-- 💞️ I’m looking to collaborate on UI Design
+- 💞️ I’m looking to collaborate on UI/UX Design
 - 📫 How to reach me xtfreelancer@gmail.com
+-

 <!---
 xtcomm/xtcomm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.